ubports/click/doc/index.rst

 Compatibility
 =============

-Currently, this package should remain compatible with Python 2.6, 2.7, 3.2, and 3.3.
+Currently, this package should remain compatible with Python 2.7 and 3.3.

 Dependencies
 ------------

 For Ubuntu 13.04, make sure you have the *python2.7* and *python3.3* packages installed.
-Unless you upgraded from a previous version of Ubuntu and haven't removed them yet, you won't have Python 2.6 or 3.2 available.
-Build these from source if necessary, install them say into ``/usr/local`` and make sure they are on your ``$PATH``.

 You'll need *gcc* in order to build the preload shared library.
 Assuming you have this, do the following::